peterussell/peterussell.github.io_old/_posts/2017-01-10-update-2-ir-checkride.md

 The tailwheel time has been slowly building.
 We've had pretty rubbish weather lately, but I've managed to squeeze in flights on most sunny days.
-The logbook says 9.7 hours and I'm starting to feel comfortable in the SportCub, definitely some of the most fun flying I've done.
+The logbook says 9.7 hours and I'm starting to feel comfortable in the SportCub, it's definitely some of the most fun flying I've done.

 **WX Decoder**